 David Lasagabaster is Professor of Applied Linguistics at the University of the Basque Country, where he received his PhD in 1997 with a thesis entitled "Creativity and metalinguistic awareness: their influence on the learning of English as L3".
 He has been a visiting scholar at several universities, such as the Centre for Immersion and Multilingualism (University of Vaasa, Finland), the OISE (University of Toronto, Canada), the University of Nevada, Reno (USA), the School of Languages and Linguistics (the University of Melbourne, Australia), Universidad Nacional Autónoma de México (UNAM), Utah State University (USA), Graduate Center, the Central University of New York (USA), and University of Oxford (UK).
-He is a member of the editorial board of Journal of Immersion and Content-Based Language Education (John Benjamins), International Journal of Bilingual Education and Bilingualism, Porta Linguarum, and Rivista di Psicolinguistica Applicata/Journal of Applied Psycholinguistics.
+He is a member of the editorial board of Journal of Immersion and Content-Based Language Education (John Benjamins), International Journal of Bilingual Education and Bilingualism, Journal of Multilingual and Multicultural Development, Porta Linguarum, and Rivista di Psicolinguistica Applicata/Journal of Applied Psycholinguistics.
+He also serves on the international advisory board of the Routledge Studies in English-Medium Instruction, a book series that brings together research demonstrating the impact of work from applied and educational linguistics on the phenomenon of EMI.
 He was responsible (2005-2008) for the "Multilingualism Programme" (English-medium instruction and French-medium instruction) of the University of the Basque Country.
 He was a member of the executive committee of the international Association for Language Awareness from 2008 to 2016.

 He lectures on multilingualism, language attitudes and motivation at the MA programme Language Acquisition in Multilingual Settings (http://www.lams.ehu.es) with access to doctoral studies (PhD), in which he supervises master's and PhD theses.
 He is the director of the Language Acquisition in Multilingual Settings PhD programme, a doctoral programme accredited by the Spanish Ministry of Education (Distinction of Excellence).
 His research has been published in Arabic, Basque, Bulgarian, Catalan, English, French, Galician, German, Italian, Slovene and Spanish.